arkadiklika/search-movies-app-venn/README.md

 # Movie Search Application

-This is a movie search web application built using React.js as part of a job interview assignment.
-The application allows users to search for movies by title and displays the results in a paginated table.
-It also provides sorting functionality by movie title and release year.
+This is a movie search web application built using React.js.
+The application allows users to search for movies by movie name and displays the results in a paginated table.
+It also provides sorting functionality by movie name and release year.

 ## Setup Instructions